 - abuse and neglect of older and vulnerable people in power-based relationships (spouses abusing spouses, children abusing elderly parents)

-- incidents where an elder’s finances are being negatively impacted by the actions of a family member or a person of authority
+- incidents where an elder’s finances are being negatively impacted by the actions of a family member, an acquaintance, or a person of authority